aws-ia/terraform-aws-vpc/README.md

 # Run these commands in order:

- 1. cd ./module/quickstart-vpc
+ 1. cd ./setup_env
+ 2. terraform init
- 2. terraform apply
+ 3. terraform apply

+ Then follow the command prompts